 Please Note: We have listed this article course on Plastics Consumption and Human health as a flipbook on this page for those interested in auditing the course/lesson.
 If you need to report this course for Continuing Education (CE) or need a certificate, please enroll in the course or get a Platinum membership and access all our courses at your leisure.
 Enrolled students must take and pass the short quiz in order to earn CE credits.
 In addition, this course needs to be self-reported.
 Self-reporting information will be accessible once you complete the Quiz.

 Plastic was once considered a valuable product that added convenience to people’s lives.
-Today, its manufacturing and disposal is proving to be a major source of greenhouse gases and air pollution, and its use can cause food contamination.
+Today, its manufacturing and disposal are proving to be a major source of greenhouse gases and air pollution, and its use can cause food contamination.
 Increasing research is also reporting a connection between plastic and health problems and environmental damage.
 In summary in this course on Plastics Consumption and Human health, there is a brief discussion of alternatives to current plastic manufacturing and disposal systems and what it will take to reduce plastic in food production and the environment.

 What You Will learn